 Welcome to the Minnesota DeafBlind Project!

-The Minnesota DeafBlind Project is funded by a grant from the federal government to provide technical assistance (family support, resource sharing, workshops, webinars, mentoring, etc.) to the families and school teams of children and youth who have a combined hearing and vision loss, and receive special education services, up to age 22.
+The Minnesota DeafBlind Project is funded by a grant from the federal government to provide technical assistance, such as family support, resource sharing, workshops, webinars, and mentoring, to the families and school teams of children and youth who have a combined hearing and vision loss, and receive special education services, up to age 22.

-Any family member, educator or service provider in Minnesota can request our services.
+Any family member, educator, or service provider in Minnesota can request our services.
 All services are free for families and educators, with the exception of some trainings for educators.

 For additional resources and programs for children and adults who are DeafBlind, see the Programs Serving Minnesotans Who Are DeafBlind document compiled by the Deaf and Hard of Hearing Services Division of the Minnesota Department of Human Services.

-If you are a professional on a school team and need resources, please contact Ann Mayes, DeafBlind Consultant, email@example.com, 612-638-1527
+If you are a professional on a school team and need resources, please contact Ann Mayes, education specialist, email@example.com, 612-638-1527.

-If you have general questions about the Minnesota DeafBlind Project, please contact project coordinator Deanna Rothbauer at email@example.com or 612-638-1531.
+If you have general questions about the Minnesota DeafBlind Project, please contact co-director Deanna Rothbauer at email@example.com or 612-638-1531.